-A 6 WEEK TRAINING COURSE FOR CARERS & SOCIAL WORKERS
+TRAINING COURSES AND SUPPORT FOR ADOPTERS, SGO'S, FOSTER CARERS & SOCIAL WORKERS

 Therapeutic parenting is a relational, nurturing way of being with children who have been abused. neglected, have attachment difficulties or have experienced developmental trauma.
 Over time this helps the child to self-regulate, build new neural pathways in the brain and repair the relational patterns that are often passed from one generation to another.
-It offers a different way to understand what the child is communicating, how the carer is impacted by the foster child and how to make sense of it so that the family can effect change.
+It offers a different way to understand what the child is communicating, how the adopter, special guardian or foster carer is impacted by the child and how to make sense of it so that the family can effect change.

 Much of the latest research available suggests that children (and adults) who have experienced abuse and neglect are triggered into using heightened survival strategies as a way of trying to keep themselves safe (even if viewed from the outside, it puts them at risk).
 In this activated state, the prefrontal cortex (thinking part of the brain) goes offline and it then becomes impossible to be rational and/or think clearly.